 The Road Halls are a group of residence halls located along Grapevine Road which comprise a close-knit community.
 Living in the Road Halls is a unique experience as students have the opportunity to live in a house on campus.The Road Halls consist of Gedney, MacInnis, Hilton, Conrad, Rider, Grace, and Dexter.
 They are the halls closest to the Bennett Athletic and Recreation Center.
 Gedney Hall, an all-male hall, is made up of double and triple rooms, with a shared kitchen and lounge area creating an intimate living atmosphere.
 MacInnis, an all-female hall, and Hilton, an all-male hall, are the smallest houses and truly epitomizes the “home” feel of living in smaller housing.
 Rider, an all-male hall, and Conrad, an all-female hall, are the first buildings visible to those entering campus and are known for their authentic community.
-Grace Hall, an all-female hall, is a new construction opening fall 2014.
+Grace Hall, an all-female hall, opened in the fall of 2014.
 Dexter is home of the Elijah Project, a multi-dimensional honors program that facilitates reflection and discernment regarding vocation as a response to the needs of the world and the call of God.

 Katie Breitigan, Road Hall RD